wallarm/product-documentation/docs/latest/about-wallarm/credential-stuffing.md

 ## Getting CSV list of compromised credentials

-The overall number of compromised credentials is displayed in the **Credential Stuffing Detection** section.
+The overall number of compromised credentials is displayed in the **Credential Stuffing** section.
 Click the counter and your browser will download the CSV file with the list of compromised credentials.

 ## Getting notified